Exact volume-law entangled zero-energy eigenstates in a large class of spin models

 Building on this foundation, it is natural to wonder if extensions of these ideas to models beyond spins such as fermionic and bosonic systems would work, or generalizations such as going beyond pairwise entanglement to entangled clusters of $l$-spins, with $l{\geq}3$ can be engineered.
 Along with the theoretical interest in states close to completely satisfying ETH, the existence of such states can also aid in the experimental measurement of Out-of-Time-Ordered Correlators (OTOC), as discussed in \cite{ivanov2024volume}.

 Finally, on a different note, while we focused on constructing non-integrable models with these states, there are also integrable models, such as the one-dimensional transverse-field Ising model, which host such states.
-While these states are athermal and violate the ETH~\cite{srednicki1994chaos} in non-integrable models (at least with respect to some non-local but few-body observables), it is worth exploring the implications of their existence in integrable models to the generalized ETH~\cite{cassidy2011generalized,vidmar2016generalized, Ilievski2015complete}, the natural analog of ETH for integrable models.
+While these states are athermal and violate the ETH~\cite{srednicki1994chaos} in non-integrable models (at least with respect to some non-local but few-body observables), it is worth exploring the implications of their existence in integrable models to the generalized ETH~\cite{cassidy2011generalized,vidmar2016generalized, Ilievski2015complete, Mestyan_2014_Generalized_ETH, Pozsgay_2017_Generalized_ETH}, the natural analog of ETH for integrable models.

-\textbf{\textit{Acknowledgments}.} We thank Andrew Ivanov, Maurizio Fagotti, and Diptiman Sen for useful discussions.
-This work was undertaken on the Nandadevi supercomputer maintained and supported by the Institute of Mathematical Sciences' High-Performance Computing Center, India.
+\textbf{\textit{Acknowledgments}.} We thank Andrew Ivanov, Bal\'azs Pozsgay, Maurizio Fagotti, and Diptiman Sen for useful discussions.
+Computational portions of this work were carried out on the Nandadevi supercomputer maintained and supported by the Institute of Mathematical Sciences' High-Performance Computing Center, India.
 This research was supported by the Munich Center for Quantum Science and Technology (MCQST), and in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - Stability of Quantum Matter in and out of Equilibrium at Various Scales (code: ICTS/SQMVS2024/01).
 S. Moudgalya acknowledges the hospitality of the Institute of Mathematical Sciences (IMSc), Chennai, where this collaboration was initiated.
 S. Mohapatra is grateful to the School of Natural Sciences, Technical University of Munich (TUM) for its hospitality in the summer of 2024 where a part of this work was completed.

 \onecolumngrid